kubeflow/training-operator/README.md

 ## Getting Started

-You can easily setup the environment, You could read [the quick start to start a tour of TFJob operator](docs/get_started.md).
+Setting up the environment is easy.
+Start by reading [the quick start](docs/get_started.md) to start a tour of TFJob operator.

 ## TFJob CRD Design